 I found it to be very true as I’m brutally told off three or four times in a row in less than 30 seconds of mistakenly cycling down a pedestrianised road.

 It didn’t seem as gaudy or tacky or touristy or commercial as I’d expected.
+Not on a cold December night anyway.

 We walked through the alleyways and along the canals and past the sex shops.
 But at change-over time.
 So there was the faintly comic, faintly sad, sight of empty stools up waiting on the raised platforms in the windows.
 Men hanging around outside, not really knowing what to do.